nosarthur/qc101/entanglement.rst

 In classical computing, three bits are involved in XOR gate: two input bits and one output bit.
 In quantum computing, all (single-qubit and multiple-qubit) gates are unitary matrices that map the input states to the output states.
-In other words, the input and output qubits are not different qubits.
+In other words, the input and output qubits are the same qubits.

 Thus to extend XOR gate to the quantum case, we need to expand the output a two-bit string.
 The easiest way is to overwrite the output to qubit B and let